John T. Morton

-John T. Morton (born 1966) is a former American government official who served as the director of U.S. Immigration and Customs Enforcement (ICE) from 2009 to 2013.
+John T. Morton (born 1966) is a former American government official who served as the Assistant Secretary for U.S. Immigration and Customs Enforcement (ICE) from 2009 to 2013.
 Morton was appointed unanimously by the U.S. Senate on May 12, 2009.
 Morton stepped down from ICE in July 2013 and currently works as the Chief Compliance and Ethics Officer at Capital One, a bank with headquarters in Virginia.

 Background

 Morton was born to an American father and British mother and raised in Loudoun County, Virginia.
 He graduated from Episcopal High School before attending the University of Virginia (UVA) for a bachelor's degree in English and history and the University of Virginia Law School for his JD.
 He served in the Peace Corps between his schooling at UVA.
 He worked for the Department of Justice for 15 years prior to being appointed Director of ICE.

 Philosophy

 In an interview conducted shortly after his appointment, Morton emphasized a need for moderation:

 And you're putting people in jail, and that's good work but it's also awesome work.
 I mean your actions lead to somebody going to jail.
 So I think, you know, the way to look at Government service is as a great honor and privilege...
 As a Government employee, balanced perspective is critical, trying to reach the common good is critical.
 You're not an extreme advocate.
 Your job is to try to get it right, and that's a very rewarding and satisfying position to be in.